 Trish McTaggart’s family life is a mess.
 Her diary holds her worries – an animal-obsessed daughter, a teen son drinking, an absent-minded husband, and a local parent who’s out to get her.
 Building her new sewing business will be the easy part this year.
 This is a sequel to “Hamster Stew & Other Stories”.

 Nina is the new librarian on the block.
 She’s learning the shelves with her buzzword-spouting boss and the senior librarian who hates reading and can’t wait to retire.
 She records the crazy reader requests and the knitting group in-fighting in her secret diary while trying to get the printer to work, flirting with the inter-library-loan guy, and struggling to discover why their romance books are acquiring red pen marks on page five.

 The Happy Hangover Company, run by best friends Kay and Anna, will cure your hangover, serve you breakfast, and care for your children, but can it survive twin toddlers, mother-in-laws from hell, a commitment-phobic new man, and a golf-club vendetta?

 More Books Coming Soon

-“Words The Sea Gave Us”, my second word history book.
+“Words The Vikings Gave Us”, my third word history book.

 “Red Sails”, my middle grade adventure book set on the west coast of Ireland, is currently on submission.